๐Ÿง Java Interview Insights — What They Really Ask in Big Tech

 • REST APIs

-What they’re really testing: maintainability and real-world experience.
-Typical patterns: Singleton, Factory, Builder, Observer, Strategy.
-Be ready to justify your choices.
+Testing: maintainability & real-world experience.
+Examples: Singleton, Factory, Builder, Observer, Strategy.

 ๐Ÿš€ Final Thoughts

-Java interviews at top companies test fundamentals, practical coding skills, and architectural thinking.
-Prepare by practicing coding challenges, reviewing JVM internals, and working through system design problems.
-Clear communication and solid reasoning often matter as much as the code itself.
+Top Java interviews test fundamentals, coding, and architectural thinking.
+Practice coding challenges, review JVM internals, and explore system design problems.
+Clear communication and solid reasoning matter as much as writing correct code.

 Labels: Java, Interview, Design, Concurrency, System Design, Coding Tips